Panonim/bytelook/fordistros.md

 ## Licensing Terms
 The general license will be under the [license section](https://github.com/panonim/bytelook?tab=License-1-ov-file)
 1. **Attribution**: Any distribution of Bytelook must include a clear acknowledgment of the original authors and the name "Bytelook".
 This can be done in the product's documentation, about section, or credits.
 2. **Modification**: Companies are allowed to modify Bytelook to suit their needs.
 However, any modified version must also retain the acknowledgment of the original Bytelook authors.
+Companies can't change the name of the program.
 3. **Redistribution**: Companies can redistribute Bytelook as part of a larger software package.
 Redistribution of Bytelook as a standalone product is not permitted.

 ## Technical Integration